nikshah4120/Module-Federation-Implementation/README.md

-# Example-app
+# Routing example between three seperate apps
-it contains three standalone app and  main-app is dynamically loading introduction and home app
+it contains three standalone app.And each app contains routes to the other apps.

 # Setup